CorneDeJong/Blog/index.md

+# Security and Device Management blog.

-# Blog about Security and Device Management related topics. #
+## Blog about Security and Device Management related topics. ##
 **Some notes for the readers.**
 - Opinions are my own.
 - Documentation that can help you.